-Seven adults indicted on murder charges after 60-pound teen dies of starvation
+Mother, 6 others indicted on murder charges after 60-pound teen dies of starvation in Bartlett home

 Former Mississippi state Rep. Ashley Henley found shot dead at same home where sister-in-law died

-Terra Wells, Tessa Dishmon, Tamera Dishmon, Amanda Dismon, Tabitha Sharp, Breanna Wells and Melvis Wells were all charged with murder in the perpetration of aggravated child abuse and neglect, the Office of the District Attorney General said.
+Terra Wells, Tessa Dishmon, Tamera Dishmon, Amanda Dishmon, Tabitha Sharp, Breanna Wells and Melvis Wells were all charged with murder in the perpetration of aggravated child abuse and neglect, the Office of the District Attorney General said.
 Each is currently being held on a $250,000 bond.

-Another woman, 60-year-old Yvette Charleston, was also charged but those charges were dismissed after officials learned she died on May 13.

 According to authorities, officers were called to a home on Skylight Drive in Bartlett on January 7, and found a 14-year-old Brandon Gray unresponsive on the floor.
 At the time of his death, the child was 60 pounds and died of starvation, an autopsy revealed.